Product Specialists are available

 For Dan Brandt, finding success in life depended largely upon changing the nature of his negative thoughts.
 Having gone through most of his life dealing with undiagnosed ADHD, which exhibited itself as anxiety and bouts of depression, Dan didn’t give much thought to changing his daily practice at first.
 That is until his wife insisted he get tested for ADHD.

 When his psychiatrist confirmed he was “very distractible,” and that ADHD seemed to be a symptom of a greater anxiety disorder, Dan was shocked but knew something had to change.
 He tried standard psychiatric medications, but his life insurance was threatened to be canceled as a result.
-Then, a high-functioning friend with ADHD, who Dan greatly respected, suggested he try Hardy’s
+Then, a high-functioning friend with ADHD, who Dan greatly respected, suggested he try Hardy’s Daily Essential Nutrients.

 After four years of consistently taking Daily Essential Nutrients, Dan is excited to share how the power of these highly research-backed clinical micronutrients gave him the space to stop, collect himself, and change the way he approaches life.